each/draft-aname/draft-ietf-dnsop-aname.md

 target is unspecified, so cache effects, following ANAME and CNAME chains, or deliberate policies might make the sibling TTL smaller.

-This means that when adding A and AAAA records into the zone as a result of ANAME processing, the TTL to use is at most that of the TTL of the address target records.
+This means that when adding A or AAAA records into the zone as a result of ANAME processing, the TTL to use is at most that of the TTL of the address target records.
 If you use a higher value, this will stretch the TTL which is undesired.